MOEAFramework/MOEAFramework/docs/addingProblems.md

 The three main approaches to integrate your own optimization problems are:

-1. [Writing the problem in Java](writingJavaProblem.md).
-We recommend this approach as it's the easiest option, but does require some knowledge of Java.
+1. [Writing the Problem in Java](writingJavaProblem.md): We recommend this approach as it's the easiest option, but does require some knowledge of Java.

-2. [Calling a native function](writingNativeProblem.md).
-This approach involves compiling code written in C, C++, Fortran, or another language.
+2. [Natively-compiled Function](writingNativeProblem.md): This approach involves compiling code written in C, C++, Fortran, or another language.
 We do provide a tool that generates problem templates to make it easier to configure, compile, and use native functions.

-3. [Calling an external program](writingExternalProblem.md).
-This approach involves calling an external program using standard I/O or sockets for communication.
+3. [Calling an External Program](writingExternalProblem.md): This approach involves calling an external program using standard I/O or sockets for communication.
 This has significantly more overhead, but can be used with practically any programming language.